Updated: December 4, 2018

 Unfortunately, wanting to hire great people isn’t enough and the nuances of building a great team won’t fit on a tiny piece of paper.

-But, Ogilvy’s Russian nesting doll exercise is powerful because it so clearly illustrates one of the universal truths of business: hire the best people you possibly can.
+But, Ogilvy’s Russian nesting doll exercise is powerful because it so clearly illustrates one of the universal truths of business: attract, hire, and retain the best people you possibly can.